dhurum/sjparser/Readme.md

 # SJParser

 Streaming json parser, written on top of yajl.

-You specify expected structure of json and callbacks to be called for certain entities.
+The main use case for this parser is very long json documents with known structure, e.g. importing some data from a json representation.

+Basically it is a SAX parser on steroids - you specify the expected json structure and your callbacks, and they will be called after a whole object or array is parsed, not just on a `MapKey` or `ArrayEnd` events.

 ## Example